UMassCDS/IHOP-Reddit/README.md

 - `ihop.visualizations`: Visualization utilities to create T-SNE projections used the in the cluster viewer applications
 - `ihop.utils`: Options to configure logging and Spark environment
 - `ihop.resources`: Data resources
     - `ihop.resources.analogies`: Subreddit algebra analogies for tuning community2vec, taken from [social-dimensions](https://github.com/CSSLab/social-dimensions) with minor updates
     - `ihop.resources.collections`: Pre-defined collections of subreddits from the Media Cloud team.

 # External Dependencies
-- Python >= 3.7
+- Python >= 3.8, <3.11.
+Note that <3.11 is only necessary because of the `dev` dependency [irrCAC](https://pypi.org/project/irrcac/)
 - [Java](https://docs.oracle.com/en/java/javase/17/install/overview-jdk-installation.html) or [OpenJDK](https://openjdk.java.net/install/) (at least version 8).
 Make sure you have `JAVA_HOME` set appropriately
 - (Optional to support faster compression & customize Hadoop config for Spark) [Hadoop](https://hadoop.apache.org) at least version 3.3 is needed for Pyspark to properly decompress the Reddit zst files (see [this issue](https://stackoverflow.com/questions/64607248/configure-spark-on-yarn-to-use-hadoop-native-libraries) or [this one](https://stackoverflow.com/questions/67099204/reading-a-zst-archive-in-scala-spark-native-zstandard-library-not-available)).
 Install Hadoop and configure the environment variables using [these instructions](https://phoenixnap.com/kb/install-hadoop-ubuntu).
 - [unzstd](http://manpages.ubuntu.com/manpages/bionic/man1/unzstd.1.html) and [bzip2](https://www.sourceware.org/bzip2/) are used for recompressing the monthly Reddit dumps to bzip2 format, which Spark and Gensim are more readily able to handle than the zst files.